YottaDB/YDBDoc/GTMAdminOps/dse.rst

    I[NTEGRIT] -B[LOCK]=block-number

 .. note::
    Unlike MUPIP INTEG, this command only detects errors internal to a block and cannot detect errors such as indices incorrectly pointing to another block.
-For information on the utility that checks multiple blocks, refer to the “INTEG” of the General Database Management chapter.
+For information on the utility that checks multiple blocks, refer to the `“INTEG” of the General Database Management chapter <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#integ>`_.

 **Qualifiers of INTEGRIT**